The Hunger Games (franchise): Critical and public response

-The first four installment of the Hunger Games series received positive reviews from critics (the first two installments (notably the second) were critically acclaimed, while the next two films were met with generally positive responses from critics), while the fifth installment received mixed reviews.
+The first four installments of the Hunger Games series received positive reviews from critics.
+The first two installments (notably the second) were critically acclaimed, while the next two films were met with generally positive responses from critics, while the fifth installment received mixed reviews.
 The five films in The Hunger Games franchise received ratings of over 60 percent on the review aggregation website Rotten Tomatoes (the first two films received a rating of over 75 percent).